AmyMegan/AmyMegan/README.md

 - 👋 Hi, I’m @AmyMegan
-- 👀 I’m interested in leaning about Javascript
+- 👀 I’m interested in learning how to use HTML, CSS, Bootstrap, Javascript, and React.
-- 🌱 I’m currently learning a SheCodes course
+- 🌱 I’m currently taking a SheCodes course
-- 💞️ I’m looking to collaborate on HTML/CSS/Javascript projects
+- 💞️ I’m looking to collaborate on Front End Developer projects
 - 📫 How to reach me.
 Email me on amycostall@outlook.com

 <!---